Dyspraxia / Apraxia- Speech language disorder - what is dyspraxia - apraxia. Bright Tots information on child development

 difficulties appear to be clumsy, as if out of sync with their environment.

-not getting through clearly causing them not to produce correct action.
-The following is an insight of difficulties a child
+getting through clearly causing them not to produce correct action.
+The following is an insight of difficulties a child with

-the object.
+object.
 How it feels, tastes, looks and smells, and their shape.
-How much space that shape takes up, what the
+How much space that shape takes up, what the weight feels

-positions of the body, which arm and leg muscles must contract or relax, in what sequence and how much, how
+of the body, which arm and leg muscles must contract or relax, in what sequence and how much, how delicately the finger

-for how long, and in what sequence, and sending sensory information, requesting action.
-When the motor plan has
+long, and in what sequence, and sending sensory information, requesting action.
+When the motor plan has been made,

-been made, messages are sent first to each part of the brain, and then to all the muscles to tell them what to do to carry
+messages are sent first to each part of the brain, and then to all the muscles to tell them what to do to carry out the actions.

 Characteristics of Dyspraxia